 The Night Watch follows the 7:30 service and continues until midnight.
 You are invited to “watch and pray” in the Chancel Chapel, with the reserved sacrament, for a portion of the night as Jesus’s disciples tried to do in Gethsemane on the night of his betrayal.

-On Saturday (April 14, 2015) we celebrate starting at 7:30pm the ancient festival of the Great Vigil of Easter.
-The Vigil this year will be held at St. Paul’s Church in North Andover. (more details to come)
+On Saturday (March 31) we celebrate starting at 7:30pm the ancient festival of the Great Vigil of Easter.
+Location TBD.

 In the words of the old song, “We love to tell the story!”
 Whether you’ve heard it told a thousand times, or not so many times, we hope you will join us.